MartinaKostic/pokemon-explorer-app/README.md

 - Avoids unnecessary API calls on every page load
 - Provides better UX with immediate filter options

-_Note: In a fullstack production project, I'd probably store this in a database and cache it properly rather than hardcoding in the frontend, but for this demo project it makes sense._
+_Note: In a fullstack production project, I'd probably store this in a database and cache it properly rather than hardcoding in the frontend_

 ## Testing